 If you’re not into a whole bird, there are directions to cook chicken pieces, too.
 I can’t take credit for this Honey Roast Chicken with Spring Peas, but I simply had to pass on this super easy recipe of Lia Huber’s published in the April 2012 issue of Better Homes and Gardens.

 I will take credit for being smart enough to try it, even though I’m not normally inspired by honey.
+And for fabulously frugalizing the recipe.
 It is my new favorite, bumping Sunday Roast Chicken to number two status.

-I did do a bit of Fabulously Frugalizing – pulling bargain chicken out of my freezer and making a few changes in ingredients and amounts brought it down in price to fit my budget!
+I pulled bargain chicken out of my freezer and made a few changes in ingredients and amounts that brought Honey Roast Chicken down in price to fit my budget!
 Sorry, folks, no Champagne in my recipe!
 I do have a marvelous substitution, though.

 Honey Roast Chicken with Spring Peas

 - 1 3 1/2 to 4-pound whole broiler/fryer chicken (or chicken parts – See Put Your Own Spin on It, below)

 - 1/2 teaspoon salt

 - 2 tablespoons fresh tarragon